 Technical advances in surgical techniques have made it possible to perform surgery on T4 Pancoast tumors, but the outlook is worse than for other stages of the disease.

 Pain relief for Pancoast tumors today involves a controlled use of opioids prescribed by a doctor.
 However, this comes with undesirable side effects.
-Some researchers have argued for a return to pre-opioid measures that are effective without side effects.

 Radiation may also be used to relieve pain when surgery isn’t possible.